sktime/sktime/CODE_OF_CONDUCT.rst

 committee cannot reach consensus and deadlocks for over a week, Dr Franz Király, as lead investigator of the sktime project, will break the tie.
-If Dr Franz Király is unable to take part in the discussion due to a conflict of interest, Dr Tony Bagnall, as an external member of the Code of Conduct committee, will make the decision.
+If Dr Franz Király is unable to take part in the discussion due to a conflict of interest, Dr Anthony Bagnall, as an external member of the Code of Conduct committee, will make the decision.

 Possible responses may include: